 9. In a large mixing bowl, whisk together the powdered sugar and orange juice until smooth and of drizzling consistency.
 If the glaze is too thin, add additional powdered sugar.
 If the glaze is too thick, add additional orange juice.

 10. Drizzle glaze over warm rolls.
 Garnish with 1 tablespoon orange zest.
-Serve.
+Serve and Enjoy!

 About The BakerMama